Paul Goettlich 3 Sep 2021

 But We Need Plastics?

 After writing about plastics since the early 1990s, I’m deeply troubled by scientists and activists who state publicly that “we need plastic.”
-One scientist speaking recently at an international conference in Amsterdam proclaimed that plastics saved the life of a relative’s newborn child.
+One such scientist speaking recently at an international conference in Amsterdam proclaimed that plastics saved the life of a relative’s newborn child.
 On a short-term and personal basis, that’s understandable, but it’s more of an emotional claim than the logical, scientific statement that one expects from a scientist.
-And one expects much, much more from that particular scientist.
+And one expects much, much more from that particular scientist who once spoke and wrote widely on endocrine disruptors.

 Fossil fuels are vilified as a cause of Climate Change.
 Similarly, plastics must be rejected because they account for a significant amount of all fossil fuels produced.
 To state the obvious, our long-term existence is in severe jeopardy as a result of all plastics.
 They facilitate a lifestyle in which we ignore that they are existential threats to our own lives and all which supports us.